 Generally, the effects of water scarcity are anticipated to worsen due to climate change.
-Increasing summer temperatures will likely lead to high water demand for both households and agriculture.
-Warmer winter temperatures are expected to raise average snow levels to higher elevations, resulting in a smaller and earlier-melting snowpack - a key water source for much of California.
-This may require state reservoirs to release more water in the spring to capture early snowmelt, which could create further challenges for year-round supply.
+Increasing summer temperatures require increased water use for both households and agricultural use.
+Increasing temperatures in the winter results in less snowfall as snow levels are expected to be at higher elevations, on average.
+As such, the snowpack, a key water supply in most of California's regions, is expected to be not as substantial and likely will melt earlier in the season.
+This may also mean the State reservoirs will have to release more water in the spring to capture the early snowmelt thus further exasperating the issue.

 Importantly, the water supply is most often managed by local government (e.g. cities, water agencies) and there are numerous measures taken by these organizations to reduce water use.
-Given that much of the tourism industry is served by public water supplies, tourism businesses can also lead by example, going beyond regulatory requirements to audit water usage and identify additional savings opportunities - such as rainwater harvesting, reducing turf areas and planting drought-tolerant vegetation.
-Supporting local conservation not only protects essential resources but also positions the tourism industry as a committed partner in sustainability.
-Sharing information with visitors about regional water conditions can encourage responsible behavior and foster a culture of environmental stewardship among travelers.
+Given that much of the tourism industry is served by public water supplies, tourism businesses can work with these agencies to implement water conservation efforts.
+Tourism businesses can go above and beyond local requirements by doing an audit of water use associated with their facilities and look for additional ways to save water (e.g. rainwater harvest, reduce the amount of on-site turf, planting drought tolerant vegetation).
+It is important for the tourism industry to support conservation efforts otherwise water shortages may be exasperated.
+Informing visitors about low water is beneficial to help conserve precious water resources, especially in areas prone to drought and water scarcity.
+Additionally, it may also foster a culture of environmental responsibility among travelers.

-While drought and water scarcity are expected to intensify, they also present a clear opportunity for the tourism industry to innovate and lead.
-Ensuring the long-term sustainability of both tourism and the environment will require integrating responsible water practices across the tourism value chain.
-This includes adopting new technologies to reduce consumption, implementing water recycling and reuse systems and expanding education efforts for staff, guests and communities.

-The following sections in this guidebook propose a multi-pronged approach to sustainability, including targeted strategies for tourism businesses to strengthen water management and conservation efforts.
+The predicted worsening of drought and water scarcity issues in California underscores the urgent need for significant usage course correction.
+To ensure the long-term sustainability of both the tourism industry and the environment, it is imperative for the industry to become an active participant in water conservation efforts.
+This requires incorporating responsible water management practices across all aspects of the tourism value chain.
+The tourism industry can play a pivotal role by adopting innovative technologies and practices to reduce water consumption, implementing effective water recycling and reuse systems, and promoting awareness and education among staff, visitors, and local communities about the importance of water conservation.
+The following sections in this Guidebook include proposing a multi-pronged approach to addressing sustainability issues overall and with specific initiatives for tourism businesses, including those with regards to water management.